The correct way to give clients permission and access to Jira projects

 After a role is defined, you need to edit the Permission Scheme to accommodate the new Client role by going to Administration > Schemes > Permission Schemes.
 Click the Permissions link next to Default Permission Scheme in the Operations column.
 Click the Grant Permission link near the top of the page, select the Permissions you wish to grant to client users, then select Clients from the Project Role select dropdown menu and click Add.
 You then want to repeat the process for the Project Role: Developers.
 The Permissions that you typically want to setup with this are:

 - Add Comments

 - Delete Own Attachments

-You then want to remove all of the permissions for Project Role: User as these permissions will be replaced with ones from the Clients/Developers access we just setup.
+You then want to remove all the permissions for Project Role: User as these permissions will be replaced with ones from the Clients/Developers access we just set up.

 Hopefully this clarified how Jira works with user accounts, permissions and roles and gets you on your way to giving out Jira access to your clients.